PumasAI-Labs/NLME-Model/docs/instructors.md

 and `coeftable` for a `DataFrame`.
 Finally, show how to get a `DataFrame` of the individual subject-specific parameters with `icoef`.

+Open `04-infer.jl`.
+Showcase how to calculate confidence intervals (CIs) using the `infer` function.
+The default case will generate CIs using the variance-covariance matrix calculated using the sandwich estimator.
+You can pass an optional second positional argument for alternate ways to generate CIs.
+If you pass `Pumas.Bootstrap()` as the second positional argument you will generate CIs using bootstrap, which by default fits the model to 200 bootstrapped samples.
+If you pass `Pumas.SIR()` as the second positional argument you will generate CIs using the sampling importance resamplling (SIR) method.
+Warn the user that `Pumas.SIR()` does not have default values, hence it is necessary to always specify the keyword arguments `samples` and `resamples`.

+Finalize the workshop by asking for questions and getting feedback from the users.

 ## Get in touch

 If you have any suggestions or want to get in touch with our education team,